 His lyrics for theater and musical film partly derive from his work as a poet.

-He had had eight books of poetry published.
+He has had nine books of poems published.
 His first, SURVIVORS, was selected as one of the two Outstanding Books of the year by the American Library Association.
-His second MANHATTAN CARNIVAL: A DRAMATIC MONOLOGUE was a Pulitzer Prize finalist and performed on stage in New York, Cambridge, and Los Angeles.
-His fourth and sixth books, FAMILY HISTORY, and ENDING THE TWENTIETH CENTURY won the QUARTERLY REVIEW OF LITERATURE’S international prizes.
+His second MANHATTAN CARNIVAL: A DRAMATIC MONOLOGUE was a Pulitzer Prize nominee and performed on stage in New York, Cambridge, and Los Angeles.
+His fourth and sixth books, FAMILY HISTORY and ENDING THE TWENTIETH CENTURY won the QUARTERLY REVIEW OF LITERATURE’S International Prizes.
 His fifth, CITY LIFE, was a Pulitzer nominee.
-His seventh NEW AND SELECTED POEMS, was published in 1998.
-His eighth FALLOUT was published in 2009.
-His ninth DARK ENERGY was published in Grolier's Established Poets Series in 2013.
+His seventh NEW AND SELECTED POEMS was published in 1999.

 FALLOUT, his eighth, was published in 2009.
 His ninth DARK ENERGY was published in 2013 in the new Grolier Series of Established poets.